-Provide the contract/invoice amount for CDBG application preparation services, if applicable, or enter "N/A" if the UGLG did not contract with any entity to assist with preparing the CDBG application.
+Provide the contract/invoice amount for CDBG application preparation services, if applicable, or enter "N/A" if the UGLG did not contract with any entity to assist with preparing the application.

 The CEO must sign and date the application.
-The CEO's signature must be an original on at least one of the copies of the application.
+The CEO's signature must be an original signature in Part 2 Applicant Information of the CDBG application.